 § 01 Business Overview

-Palantir builds software that helps massive, complex organizations make sense of their data and act on it.
-They have three core platforms.
-Gotham serves government and defense clients, including intelligence agencies and militaries, helping them integrate data and make operational decisions in high-stakes environments.
-Foundry serves commercial enterprises, breaking down internal data silos so a company can see how all its moving parts connect.
-AIP, their newest and fastest-growing product, is the AI layer on top of both.
-It lets companies deploy AI agents inside their own secure environments without sending sensitive data to outside servers.
+Palantir builds software that helps large, complex organizations understand their data and do something with it.
+Gotham serves government and defense clients, helping intelligence agencies and militaries connect data and make decisions in high-stakes environments.
+Foundry is the commercial product, designed to break down internal data silos so a company can see how all its moving parts connect.
+AIP is the newest layer and the fastest-growing.
+It lets companies run AI agents inside their own secure environments without shipping sensitive data to outside servers.

-The way they sell is worth understanding too.
-Rather than long six-month sales cycles, they now run AIP Bootcamps: five-day sessions where a potential client builds a real working AI tool using their own data.
-Sales cycles have collapsed from months to days as a result, and customer count has surged 69% in the last fiscal year.
+How they sell is worth understanding.
+They now run AIP Bootcamps: five-day sessions where a potential client builds a real working AI tool using their own data.
+Sales cycles have collapsed from months to days, and customer count surged 69% in the last fiscal year.

 § 02 Competitive Moat · Strong (Gov) / Moderate (Commercial)

 The government moat is close to unbreakable.
-Security clearances take years to obtain, classified integrations run deep into defense infrastructure, and the cost of replacing Palantir with anything else is practically prohibitive.
+Security clearances take years to obtain.
+Classified integrations run so deep into defense infrastructure that replacing Palantir is practically impossible.
 No startup is replicating this in five years.

 The commercial moat is real but more contested.
 The key mechanism is what they call the ontology, a proprietary framework that maps an organization's entire operational reality into a structured data model.
 Once a company builds its business processes on top of Palantir's ontology, switching means rebuilding that entire digital foundation from scratch.
-The feedback loop makes it stronger over time: the more a client uses the platform, the more accurate and indispensable it becomes.
+The longer a client uses the platform, the more accurate and indispensable it becomes.

-The risk is that Databricks, Snowflake, and the hyperscalers (AWS, Azure, Google Cloud) are all moving into adjacent territory with massive R&D budgets.
+The risk is that Databricks and Snowflake are moving fast into adjacent territory.
+The hyperscalers (AWS, Azure, Google Cloud) are not far behind, and they can undercut on price.
 In commercial markets, Palantir's moat is strong but not yet airtight.

 The government flywheel is the real insight here: government deployments prove the product at the highest stakes, which builds commercial credibility, which drives enterprise adoption, which generates more data, which improves the AI, which wins more government contracts.
 The government business is not just revenue.
 It is the ultimate reference customer.